 While there are dozens of different blogging platforms out there, we recommend using WordPress because it doesn’t require any technical skills to create a blog.

 WordPress powers 30% of all websites on the internet.
 The beauty of WordPress is that you can easily customize your blog’s appearance and extend its features using plugins (apps) with just a few clicks.

 To start a WordPress blog, you don’t need to know any code.
-We’ll walk you through every step of starting a blog in this tutorial, so you could be up and running in less than an hour.
-All you have to do is follow our step by step guide below.
+We’ll walk you through every step of starting a blog in this tutorial, so you can be up and running in less than an hour.
+All you have to do is follow our step-by-step guide below.

 Step 1: Choosing a Blogging Platform – Self-hosted WordPress

 As a beginner, it’s quite easy to get overwhelmed with the choices of different blogging platforms.
-To make matters worst, there are two different types of WordPress available.
+To make matters worse, there are two different types of WordPress available.

 There’s WordPress.com which is a hosting solution, and then there’s the popular self-hosted WordPress.org platform that every professional blogger loves.

-The main difference between self-hosted WordPress and others is that it gives you full freedom and control over your site.
+The main difference between self-hosted WordPress and other options is that it gives you full freedom and control over your site.
 You can customize the look and feel as needed.
 You can monetize your website however you like.
 You can even add an online store to your blog.

-Last but not least, no body can delete your blog just because you didn’t follow their terms of service.
-See this guide to see the full differences between WordPress.com vs WordPress.org.
+Last but not least, nobody can delete your blog just because you didn’t follow their terms of service.
+See this guide to see the full list of differences between WordPress.com vs WordPress.org.

 Now that we have chosen the platform, let’s take a look at what do you need to start a WordPress blog.